ncase/blog/src/posts/signal-boosts-aug-2024.md

 ### : What do I think about the Sapir-Whorf hypothesis?

+[The Sapir-Whorf Hypothesis](https://en.wikipedia.org/wiki/Linguistic_relativity) is the (in)famous idea that the language you think in can *greatly* change how you think.

-It seems to me that both the ideas that language *0%* or *100%* shapes how you think, are wrong:
+It seems to me — and as far as I'm aware this is the current mainstream position in linguistics — that both the ideas that language *0%* or *100%* shapes how you think, are wrong:

 * The fact that we *can* invent new words, proves that our language doesn't *100%* constrain what we can think...
 * But the fact we *feel the need* to invent new words, proves that our language doesn't have *0%* influence on how we think.